Haapsalu-Kutsehariduskeskus/av/Project/part2.md

      - PCs (DTE) connect to switches (DCE)
      - Modern switches have auto-MDIX capability which can detect and adjust for cable type

-This setup lays the groundwork for understanding more complex networks with VLANs, inter-VLAN routing, and other advanced concepts covered in subsequent parts of the lab.
+This setup lays the groundwork for understanding more complex networks with multiple VLANs, inter-VLAN routing, and other advanced concepts covered in subsequent parts of the lab.